-The main export products presented in the table labeled Main Export and Import Partners of the BMI (2016, p.
+The main export products presented in the table labeled Main Export and Import Partners of the BMI (Japan Country Risk Report - Q2 2016, 2016, p.
 14)’s report gives an indication of the competitive advantage of Japan.
 The automotive industry represents more than 23 per cent of the exports.
 Toyota, Honda, Nissan, Suzuki, Mazda, Mitsubishi, Subaru, Daihatsu and Yamaha, for example, are all worldwide renowned Japanese firms.
 Japan has an edge in the electronic industry too with numerous global companies such as the like of Hitachi, NEC, Canon, Fujitsu, Panasonic, Sharp, Sony, Toshiba, Seiko and many others.
 However, Japan is rapidly losing ground in information and communication technology (ICT) hardware, one of its strongest competitive strengths, which has been eroding at a staggering pace (Vogel, 2013)—as illustrated by Figure 2.
 Japan is also strong in the chemical industry and does well in the steel industry.
 Japan has a noticeable presence in the scientific instrumentation realm as well.

 Policy Options to Increase Net Exports

 It is essential for Japan to increase net exports, as “Japan remains dependent on exports as a driver of growth” (BMI, 2016, p.
 8).
 Table 1 gives an estimation/short term forecast of the net exports (foreign balance)1.